 Days 8 – 10.
 Ongava Tented Camp, Ongava Game Reserve, Etosha National Park

-Ongava Game Reserve features almost all of the characteristic wildlife of the area, with plains game such as Springbok, Gemsbok, Blue Wildebeest, Plains Zebra, Waterbuck, Red Hartebeest, Southern Giraffe, Common Eland, and endemic ‘Black-faced‘ Impala, while Etosha itself has African Elephant and Black and White Rhinoceros to add to the list.
-In Etosha large herds of plains game concentrate around the waterholes (more so in the dry season), making for exciting wildlife viewing.
+Ongava Game Reserve features almost all of the characteristic wildlife of the area, with plains game such as Springbok, Gemsbok, Common Wildebeest, Plains Zebra, Red Hartebeest, Southern Giraffe, Common Eland, and the endemic Black-faced Impala, while Etosha itself has African Elephant and Black and White Rhinoceros to add to the list.
+In Etosha large herds of plains game concentrate around the waterholes, making for exciting wildlife viewing.
 Predators include Lion, Leopard (for the lucky), Spotted Hyaena, and Black-backed Jackal.